tyrnaki/metis_coursework/Regression_Proposal.md

 #### MVP Goal:
 * What would a [minimum viable product (MVP)](./mvp.md) look like for this project?

-An MVP for this project would be a regression that consideres the features I outline above that provides reasonable predicitions for real estate sales.
+An MVP for this project would be a regression with regression charts that consider the features I outline above that provides reasonable predicitions for real estate sales.
+A more developed version of this project would include geographic data and corresponding maps.